 Visit a nature preserve and conservation center, then take stand up paddleboard lessons and shop for local goods at a farm store before dinner.

-We suggest beginning your day with breakfast at Café 100, one of the local favorites.
+We suggest beginning your day with breakfast at Café 100, one of the local favorites set in a quaint little house in downtown Huntersville.
 With an extensive breakfast menu, you’ll be sure to find something delicious that will leave you energized for the day ahead.
+It will be worth the wait for any house special like the shrimp n’ sausage omelet creation with their tasty home fries or try the peanut butter and banana stuffed French toast with fresh fruit.

 Spend your morning exploring the grounds of Rural Hill.
 Now a county park, the land was once owned and farmed by several generations of the Davidson family, dating back to the mid-1700s.
 Its 265 acres include beautiful nature trails, Scottish cows, and an endless lineup of events year-round.